TanayPathak-17/Chisholm_Approximant/README.md

-# Chrisholm_Approximant
+# Chrisholm Approximant
-A Mathematica package to find diagonal approximants of bivariate series which are called the Chrisholm approximants.
+A Mathematica package to find diagonal approximant of bivariate series which are called the Chrisholm approximant.

 **Installation**